GarmanGroup/RABDAM/README.md

 ___

-RABDAM will calculate the values of the *B*<sub>Damage</sub> and *B*<sub>net</sub> metrics for any standard format PDB file to identify potential individual sites, plus the total extent, of specific radiation damage within the structure.
+RABDAM will calculate the values of the *B*<sub>Damage</sub> and *B*<sub>net</sub> metrics for any standard format PDB or mmCif file to identify potential individual sites, plus the total extent, of specific radiation damage within the structure.

 ___

 ## Usage
 #### System requirements
 This version of RABDAM is written in Python 3.6.
-In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 3.6 distribution](https://www.continuum.io/downloads) from release 4.3.0 onwards:
+In addition, it is dependent upon the following packages / programs that are not included in the [Anaconda Python 3.6 distribution](https://www.continuum.io/downloads) (release 4.3.0 onwards):

 -	The [CCP4 software suite](http://www.ccp4.ac.uk/) (RABDAM has a dependency on the CCP4 suite program PDBCUR)